How to make the best of 1 day in Uji, Kyoto

-To make the best of 1 day in Uji, Kyoto requires a carefully planned itinerary and a walking route.
-Your itinerary will ideally include the 7 most popular attractions at this little gem of tourist destination which are listed below.
+This article gives a little background to the city of Uji and covers details on how to to make the best of one day in Uji, Kyoto.
+The article suggests a carefully planned itinerary and a walking route.
+This ideal itinerary include the 7 most popular attractions at this little gem of tourist destination which must be seen for a complete experience of Uji.
 An early start arriving at about 10:00 a.m should also be in the plan.

 About Uji, Kyoto